-Just like most warehouse jobs, working as a package handler for UPS can be hard on your body.
+Just like most warehouse jobs, working as a package handler has its pros and cons.
+First, working as a package handler for UPS can be hard on your body.
 This is the #1 reason why most package handlers quit.

 Other reasons employees at UPS quit are: